Tap Into Employee Behavior Data for Optimal Hybrid Office

 Defining a Hybrid Office

 A hybrid office is a workspace that combines elements of both traditional and remote work environments.
-It's a flexible space designed to accommodate employees who split their time between working in-office and from home.
+This flexible workspace accommodates employees who split their time between in-office and home-based work.
+Employees choose their work location based on individual needs or preferences — attending the office for meetings and collaborative sessions while completing focused tasks remotely.

 Hybrid offices typically feature open floor plans, private workstations, collaboration spaces, and video conferencing tools that enable seamless communication among team members.